-Here we use both white and dark Ghirardelli chocolate to accent these luscious gems—the dot of chocolate creates a delicious platform to hold them upright.
+Here we use both white and dark Ghirardelli chocolate to accent these luscious gems—the dot of chocolate creates a tasty platform to hold them upright.
 Go ahead and make the cheesecake filling in advance and refrigerate to save a step when you’re ready to assemble.
 Once the strawberries are prepped and the chocolate is melted, the assembly goes quickly.
 Of course, it may take one or two to get the hang of it … you’ll just have to eat any “ugly” ones yourself (that’s part secret, part confession). 😉

 6 strawberries, stem and core removed, bottom trimmed flat, dry